mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.md

 categories: [kafka, streaming, scala]
 ---

-Kafka Streams is a Java library for building real-time, highly scalable, fault tolerant, distributed applications.
+[Kafka Streams](https://docs.confluent.io/current/streams/index.html) is a Java library for building real-time, highly scalable, fault tolerant, distributed applications.
-The library is fully integrated with Kafka and leverages Kafka producer and consumer semantic (e.g: partitioning, rebalancing, data retention).
+The library is fully integrated with [Kafka](https://kafka.apache.org/documentation/) and leverages Kafka producer and consumer semantic (e.g: partitioning, rebalancing, data retention and compaction).
 What is really unique, running Kafka cluster is the only dependency required to run Kafka Stream application.
 Even local state stores are backed by Kafka topics to make the processing fault tolerant - brilliant!